NotToDisturb/VersionUtils/README.md

 > ##### `get_ue_version(game_version: str) -> str`
 >
-> Returns a `dict` containing data about the Unreal Engine version used in that version.
+> Returns a `dict` containing data about the Unreal Engine and UModel (from [this fork](https://github.com/NotToDisturb/UEViewer/raw/main/umodel.exe)) versions used in that version.
 See the [UE version structure](#unreal-engine-version).
-> Take with a grain of salt.

 <br>